 The permittee shall install and maintain connections in a manner that will prevent the introduction of vegetative growth into the District’s canal system.

-With the exception of low volume irrigation systems, The use of private pumps for withdrawing water from, or discharging water to District laterals or canals is prohibited.
+The use of private pumps for withdrawing water from, or discharging water to District laterals or canals is prohibited, except by board approved permit.

 SECTION 5